etiennebacher/altdoc/docs/articles/get-started.md

 - `docs/` stores the rendered website.
 This folder is overwritten every time a user calls `update_docs()`, so you should not edit it manually.
 - `altdoc/` stores the settings files created by `use_*()` functions.
-  You can edit these files manually to change the settings of your documentation and website.
+  These files are never modified automatically after initialization, so you can edit these files manually to change the settings of your documentation and website.
 All the files stored in `altdoc/` are copied to `docs/` and made available as static files in the root of the website.